openhab/openhabian/docs/openhabian-amanda.md

 **Reminder:** you have to be logged in as the `backup` user.

 ```
-backup@pi:/server/temp$ amfetchdump -p openhab-dir pi /dev/mmcblk0 > /server/temp/openhabianpi-image
+backup@pi:/server/temp$ amfetchdump -p openhab-dir openhabianpi /dev/mmcblk0 20191218010002  > /server/temp/openhabianpi-image
  1 volume(s) needed for restoration
   The following volumes are needed: openhab-openhab-dir-001
   Press enter when ready
 ```

-Before you actually press enter, you should get ready, by opening another terminal window and letting Amanda know in which slot the required tape is (you can do this also before starting the `amfetchdump` command).
-You have to find the slot yourself by checking their content.
-Once you find out the requested file (probably starting with `00000.`), you redirect amanda to use the slot which contains the file (e.g. slot 1) using this:
+Remember to specify the date.
+If you don't, Amanda will restore ALL available dumps.
+That likely is not what you want.
+When the partition(s) you specify to restore are stored across multiple (virtual) tapes, Amanda will eventually ask you to mount a specific volume (put a virtual tape into a virtual tape drive).
+Be prepared and have another terminal window open as the backup user.
+Use `amadmin` (see above) to find out where a specific backup is located.
+When in need, you can instruct Amanda to load a specific volume like this:

 ```
 backup@pi:/server/temp$ amtape openhab-dir slot 1